amb2127/Highlanders-Training/Physics.md

 Whether you want to do physics simulation for a subsystem or get an idea of what the optimal performance for your robot looks like, physics is essential to know and get at least a tiny grasp on.

-This document assumes you have basic understanding of SI prefixes and unit symbols.

 # TODO: add pictures
 # Fundamental Units
 Doesn't cover everything possible, but this is most of what will be useful in FRC.